dapias/ContactFlowsTaylor/README.md

 The parameters reside in the file *parameters.yaml* and the users may modify it for their convenience.

-Finally, the folder ``notebooks`` contain a *jupyter notebook* which illustrates how to manipulate the HDF5 data to generate the kind of figures displayed on the paper.
+Finally, the folder ``notebooks`` contains a *jupyter notebook* which illustrates how to manipulate the HDF5 data to generate the kind of figures displayed on the paper.

 ##Usage